uwcartlab/webmapping/Chapter05/readme.md

 ### II.
 Retrieve Operator with Leaflet Popups

-**_Retrieve_** describes the request for details on demand about a map feature of interest.
-As discussed in lecture, _retrieve_ can be implemented in multiple ways, including a dynamic label (not mobile-friendly), an information window within the map, or an information panel to the side of the map.
+**_Retrieve_** describes the request for details on demand about a map feature of interest. _Retrieve_ can be implemented in multiple ways, including a dynamic label on hover (not mobile-friendly), an information window opening near the feature within the map, or an information panel docked to the side of the map.
 Because the UI controls for our Leaflet map are relatively simple, we recommend implementing _retrieve_ with the mobile-friendly information panel using the Leaflet `Popup` class.

 You already used Leaflet popups within the `onEachFeature` function in the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial.
 Since the `pointToLayer` function also iterates through every feature, we can use the same logic to bind popups to each `L.circleMarker` layer created in the `pointToLayer` anonymous function in Example 1.5.
 To avoid having too much code within the `pointToLayer` anonymous function, let's move the code for creating the circle markers (including the `attribute` variable and `options` variable) to a separate function called `pointToLayer()` so that we can add _retrieve_ popups directly after creating each new circle marker (Example 2.1).
 Replace the anonymous function within the `createPropSymbols()` function with a call to the new `pointToLayer()` function.